zhaaaa7/javascript/udemy course notes/udemyNotes.md

 2) scope chain
 * scope

-    a) where can we access a certain variable
+    - where can we access a certain variable

-    b) function scope -- lexical scope
+    - function scope -- lexical scope

 3) `this` variable